 - Organisational skills

 The department supports students seeking voluntary work, particularly in the teaching of mathematics in all sectors.
 Further information can be obtained from the department.

 What will I learn?

-In the first year, you will follow a clearly defined pathway through the study of core disciplines, including algebra and calculus, coordinate and vector geometry, probability, mathematical analysis, differential equations and statistics.
-You will be introduced to the fundamental principles underlying microeconomics and macroeconomics, learning how markets coordinate economic activity and produce equilibrium prices and quantities, and developing an understanding of the causes of inflation and unemployment.
+- In the first year, you will follow a clearly defined pathway through the study of core disciplines of mathematics and you will be introduced to the fundamental principles underlying microeconomics and macroeconomics.

-In the second year you will study real analysis, complex analysis, and linear algebra.
+- In the second year you will study real analysis, complex analysis, and linear algebra.
 You will examine consumer theory, and will gain a detailed understanding of how the open economy operates, particularly with regard to exchange rate determination.
-You will also choose from a range of optional modules in Mathematics.

 How will I be taught?